You might hear different things about when a baby is ready to be born, or when he can safely be born even if he’s premature.

 If you hear someone saying a baby is in the stomach, they’re likely to be referring to the belly area.

-It’s near the stomach, and it can certainly feel like the baby is in there when it’s causing digestive problems or when the baby is big enough to push against it!
+It’s near the stomach, and it can certainly feel like the baby is in there when it’s causing digestive problems or when the baby is big enough to push against it with their arms and legs!

 What is the first organ to form in the womb?

-The first thing you’re likely to notice in your baby’s development is his heart, when you see it on the ultrasound or hear it beating on the doppler.
+The first thing you’re likely to notice in the development of your baby is his heart, when you see it on the ultrasound or hear it beating on the doppler.

-A doppler is an instrument used to listen to the heartbeat.
+A doppler is an instrument your health care provider uses to listen to the heartbeat of your baby.

 This is one of the things mothers get the most excited about in early pregnancy.

-It can also be one of the things they worry about the most; seeing or hearing there’s a heartbeat is crucial to knowing you have a healthy baby.
+It can also be one of the things they worry about the most during pregnancy.
+Seeing or hearing there’s a heartbeat is crucial to knowing you have a healthy baby.

 What is the last organ to develop in a fetus?